Beautiful music: Stereotypical instrumental-vocal mixes, related to BM/EZ

 Generally, the recordings heard on beautiful music stations were newly orchestrated arrangements of the songs of the day.
 These were available from the major record labels and performed by such artists as Andre Kostelanetz, Percy Faith, Mantovani, the 101 Strings, Billy Vaughn, The Living Strings, Frank Chacksfield, among others.
 When the record companies cut back on releasing this material, syndicators of the format had custom recordings produced for them, performed by many different orchestras from around the world.
 These new custom recordings were usually instrumental versions of current or recent rock and roll or pop hit songs, a move intended to give the stations more mass appeal without selling out.
 Some stations would also occasionally play earlier big band-era recordings from the 1940s and early 1950s.

 Many beautiful music stations would air a few Christmas songs per hour beginning around Thanksgiving each year, increasing their frequency as the month of December progressed.
 The stations' vocal content would typically increase to about 40 to 60 percent of the playlist during this period, as well.
-There would then be a special marathon of seasonal music on December 24 and December 25.
+There would then be a special marathon of seasonal music on December 24 and 25.
 After the 25th, most continued to play wall-to-wall Christmas music until the first of the year.
 This concept was later borrowed (and expanded upon) by Soft AC, Oldies, and even some country music and Hot AC stations.
 Today, the average wall-to-wall Christmas format begins on Thanksgiving and ends at the end of the day around midnight on December 26.

 The predominantly instrumental-vocal mix is still in use today, mainly by smooth jazz stations.